 Classes address local and global sustainability issues and include hands-on research projects.
-And during a required internship, students work with a local environmental organization such as Shenandoah National Park, The Nature Conservancy or the Virginia Department of Environmental Quality.
+During a required internship, students work with a local environmental organization such as Shenandoah National Park, The Nature Conservancy or the Virginia Department of Environmental Quality.

 Environmental and social sustainability concentration